-Visit the shop here - https://www.etsy.com/uk/shop/HazyDaysUK - Use HAZY15 at checkout for 15% off (no minimum spend) and add KERRY to the notes for my free sampler sheet too.
+Visit the shop here - https://www.etsy.com/uk/shop/HazyDaysUK - Use KERRY15 at checkout for 15% off (no minimum spend) and add KERRY to the notes for my free sampler sheet too.

 I love Michelle's shop, now home of the amazing Uglydori travelers notebooks.
 I've been a member of her facebook The Ugly Bug(gers) for quite a while now and it is such a fun place, with lovely people.
 I have bought a few of her Monthly kits, including a superhero set and an art journaling monthly kit.
 I also adore my Uglydori planner, which you can check out here.

 Jo has a gorgeous shop on Etsy and a great Facebook group (Over the Rainbow).
 I have bought quite a few bits from Jo's shops, including some gorgeous washi and a brilliant teacher planner sticker set for work.
 I was also fortunate enough to win a fantastic instagram prize of £50 of shop credit, so got to sample her monthly kits and gorgeous hand painted watercolour stickers and ephemera.